Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 • silent_p0_ratio == 0.

-Exceeding any threshold moves the verdict to FAIL regardless of time gain.
-This turns Goodhart protection from a moral warning into an enforceable arbitration rule.
+Exceeding any threshold switches the verdict to FAIL regardless of the time win.
+This turns Goodhart protection from a moral warning into an executable arbitration rule.

-Example: a specification for automatic rate limiting in an API gateway requires temporarily restricting a specific client (tenant) during a request burst, but not blocking the entire service and not escalating every burst as P0.
+Example: a specification for automatic rate limiting in an API gateway requires that, under a burst of requests, a specific tenant be temporarily limited, but the entire service must not be blocked and every burst must not be escalated as P0.

 The Implementor proposes a patch: